allenai/lumos/README.md

 **Lumos** has following features:
 * 🧩 **Modular Architecture**:
-  - **Lumos** consists planning, grounding, and execution modules built based on open LLMs such as LLAMA-2.
+  - **Lumos** consists of planning, grounding, and execution modules built based on LLAMA-2-7B.
 * 🌍 **Diverse Training Data**:
   - **Lumos** is trained with ~40K high-quality annotations from ground-truth reasoning steps in existing benchmarks with GPT-4.
 * 🚀 **Competitive Performance**: